ddbase3/ResourceFoundation/README.md

-# ResourceApi
+# ResourceFoundation

-**ResourceApi** is a core component of the BASE3 framework that provides a unified, extensible data access layer for all types of system resources.
+**ResourceFoundation** is a core component of the BASE3 framework that provides a unified, extensible data access layer for all types of system resources.
 It acts as a bridge between different kinds of resource backends such as XRM entities, file systems, and relational data sources.

 ---

 ## Overview

-ResourceApi defines common interfaces and base classes for loading, saving, and managing resources, whether they are database entries, structured entities, or file-based objects.
+ResourceFoundation defines common interfaces and base classes for loading, saving, and managing resources, whether they are database entries, structured entities, or file-based objects.
 It enables other BASE3 plugins, like Cognora or MissionBay, to work with data in a consistent and abstracted way.

 ### Core Concepts